phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 [Visit tutorial](tutorial_visualization){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Three Sites of Conformational Differences
+## Analyzing three sites of conformational differences

 Our region of interest in the RBM is one of three sites with significant conformational differences between the SARS-CoV-2 and SARS-CoV spike proteins that were identified by Shang et al.[^Shang].
 We will now discuss each of these three locations and see how they affect binding affinity between the spike protein and ACE2.